George B. McClellan: Retirement and death

 The concluding chapter of his political career was his strong support in 1884 for Grover Cleveland.
-He sought the position of Secretary of War in Cleveland's cabinet, but Senator John R. McPherson, who had opposed McClellan for governor in 1877, succeeded in blocking his nomination.
+He was interested in the position of Secretary of War in Cleveland's cabinet, but Senator John R. McPherson, who had opposed McClellan for governor in 1877, succeeded in blocking his nomination.

 McClellan devoted his final years to traveling and writing; he produced his memoirs, McClellan's Own Story (published posthumously in 1887), in which he stridently defended his conduct during the war.
 He died unexpectedly of a heart attack at age 58 at Orange, New Jersey, after suffering from chest pains for a few weeks.
 His final words, at 3 a.m., October 29, 1885, were, "I feel easy now.
 Thank you."
 He was buried at Riverview Cemetery in Trenton.

 Family

 McClellan's son, George B. McClellan Jr. (1865–1940), was born in Dresden in the Kingdom of Saxony during the family's first trip to Europe.
 Known within the family as Max, he too became a politician, serving as a United States Representative (1893–1903) and as Mayor of New York City from 1904 to 1909.
 McClellan's daughter, Mary ("May") (1861–1945), married a French diplomat and spent much of her life abroad.
+Both remained childless.

 McClellan's wife, Ellen, died in Nice, France, in 1915 while visiting Mary at her home "Villa Antietam".

 Legacy

 The New York Evening Post commented in McClellan's obituary, "Probably no soldier who did so little fighting has ever had his qualities as a commander so minutely, and we may add, so fiercely discussed."
 This fierce discussion has continued for over a century.
-McClellan is usually ranked in the lowest tier of Civil War generals.
+McClellan is usually ranked in the lowest tier of Civil War commanders.
 However, the debate over McClellan's ability and talents remains the subject of much controversy among Civil War and military historians.
 He has been universally praised for his organizational abilities and for his very good relations with his troops.
-They referred to him affectionately as "Little Mac"; others sometimes called him the "Young Napoleon".
+They referred to him affectionately as "Little Mac".
+Other nicknames McClellan received included "Young Napoleon" and "the little Napoleon".
 McClellan himself summed up his style of warfare in a draft of his memoirs: